Joshua11l/joshua11l.github.io/index.md

 * Lab 12

     Lab 12, part 1, was my favorite because it was our last lab, and I was able to create an image from coding.
 I found this fascinating because you could create a visual image from written code.
-I have never done this before, so being able to create a picture from code was very interesting to me.
-I learned that you're able to do all sorts of things with coding.
+This lab was the first time I had done this or knew you could create visuals like pictures from code.
+I learned that you could do all sorts of things with coding and not just collect data.